apache/arrow/docs/source/format/CDataInterface.rst

 * Expose a C API mimicking operations available in higher-level runtimes (such as C++, Java...).
-* Data sharing between distinct processes.
+* Data sharing between distinct processes or storage persistence.

 Comparison with the Arrow IPC format
 ------------------------------------